FindMySchool LogoFindMySchool

 The school’s recent performance profile is stable, with above-average progress measures and a FindMySchool GCSE outcomes ranking that places it in the middle 35% of schools in England (25th to 60th percentile).
 The latest full inspection judgement available graded the predecessor school Good, and the school has since converted to academy status.

 Applications for Year 7 are made through Durham County Council’s coordinated admissions process, not directly to the school.
-For September 2026 entry, applications opened on 1 September 2025 and closed on 31 October 2025, with offers on 2 March 2026.
-For future years, expect the same early autumn timeline and confirm the exact dates each September.
+For current entry years, expect an early autumn timeline and confirm the exact opening date, deadline and offer day with the council each September.

 No. Students complete Year 11 at Wellfield and then progress to a sixth form or further education provider elsewhere.
 The school outlines post-16 routes clearly through its careers programme, including A-level and vocational study and apprenticeships.